 One of, if not the only, great thing about a series of WiFi speakers, as opposed to multiple Bluetooth speakers, is that they hook up straight to the home internet system as opposed to having to rely on a computer, phone, or tablet.
 This is why people prefer wireless speakers for TV and music.

 By the way, if you are specifically seeking a wireless speaker for a smart TV, check out our guide to wireless speakers for smart TVs.
+On the other hand, if you are buying a wireless speaker to a AV receiver, check out our article on how to connect wireless speakers to a receiver.

 This is especially helpful when, say, you normally use one device (phone) that is paired with the Bluetooth speaker, and that device isn’t in the house at the time.
 (Say, you’re the spouse or significant other isn’t home.)